Printable Self-Sabotage Worksheet

 Self-sabotage refers to behaviors or thought patterns that hinder one's success and well-being, often subconsciously.
 These actions may stem from a lack of self-esteem, fear of failure, or deeply ingrained negative beliefs.
 Self-sabotage manifests in various forms, like procrastination, self-criticism, and avoiding challenges, which can negatively impact personal and professional growth.

-The concept of self-sabotage has been explored in psychological research, focusing on its underlying causes and effects.
-Studies have linked self-sabotaging behaviors to factors such as childhood experiences, mental health issues, and adaptive responses to stress or trauma.
-Researchers believe self-sabotage is often a protective mechanism, shielding individuals from perceived threats like failure or rejection.
+Self-sabotaging behaviors are linked to factors such as childhood experiences, mental health issues, and adaptive responses to stress or trauma.
+Self-sabotage is often seen as a protective mechanism, shielding individuals from perceived threats like failure or rejection.
 However, these behaviors can become counterproductive, leading to a cycle of negativity and underachievement.

 Recognizing and addressing self-sabotage is essential for breaking this cycle and fostering a healthier, more productive approach to life's challenges.
 It involves understanding the root causes and implementing strategies to overcome these self-defeating patterns.